-1 Net debt equals total external debt, net of borrower notes.

-2 Revenue is net of developer contributions and vested asset
+- 1 Net debt equals total external debt, net of borrower notes. - 2 Revenue is net of developer contributions and vested asset

+Council's revised financial strategy only contains one debt limit but the previous strategy had two limits on net debt.
 The first of the previous limits ranged from \$177.0m in 2017 to \$178.9m in 2018.